 With the right ingredients, that same beautiful transformation happens in people, too.

-At my bakery, I like to employ people who need a new start.
-I get to teach them a new trade and watch it change their heart.
+At my bakery, I employ people who need a new start.
+I teach them a new trade and watch it change their heart.
 One gentleman who had recently come out of prison looked at a batch of Kyri’s Kookies he’d pulled from the oven and told me, “My heart feels so soft.
 I can’t believe that I made that.”

-To me, every cookie is a powerful reminder of what each of us can become.
+For me, every cookie is a powerful reminder of what we can become.
 When you see a bag of flour, it’s not that exciting.
 Once you add other ingredients, you see a transformation and an amazing product that you had a part in creating.
 It’s not just a cookie — it’s a vehicle to share happiness with other people.

 Why You Should Give Baking A Try